 (11) Kunjapuri Temple: A Spiritual Beauty

 One of the noted Siddhi Peeths or Shakti Peeth, "Kunjapuri Temple" is positioned at a height of about 1700 meters and around 15 km from Rishikesh.
 The temple witnesses a mesmerizing view of sunrise and sunset from the greater Himalayan peaks.
-Swarga Rohini, Banderpunch, Chaukhamba and Gangotri; these peaks of Garhwal Himalayas can be seen from this temple.
-It is to be said that after listening offensive remarks about her husband, Shiva by her father, Prajapati Daksh; Devi Sati (Wife of Lord Shiva) immolated her mortal body through the invocation and revocation of her yogic powers, then Shiva carried her body and proceed to Kailash.
-At this place, the chest of buried Sati had fallen and so a Shakti Peeth established here.
+Swarga Rohini, Banderpunch, Chaukhamba and Gangotri; these peaks of the Garhwal Himalayas can be seen from this temple.
+It is to be said that Devi Sati after listening to offensive remarks about her husband, Shiva by her father, Prajapati Daksh immolated her mortal body through the invocation and revocation of her yogic powers, then Shiva carried her body and proceed to Kailash.
+At this place, the chest of buried Sati had fallen and so a Shakti Peeth was established here.

-(12) Parmath Niketan Temple: Elated with Multifarious Activities
+(12) Parmarth Niketan Temple: Elated with Multifarious Activities

 (13) Patna Waterfall: Trek to Remember

 At a distance of 13 km from Rishikesh and 6 km from Lakshman Jhula, Patna Waterfall is one of the famous waterfalls with a steep and exciting trek that is located in the small village "Patna Village" of Rishikesh.
 Apart from the waterfall, it is also famous for the limestone caves located next to the waterfall.
 One should pass through the beautiful 1.5 km trek in order to reach the waterfall.
 During summer, the waterfall would become almost dry and so it is not advised to visit in summer.
 The little shower falling from the stones looks really stunning and incredible.
 There is not much water in Patna Waterfall but the scenic view and wondrous beauty of the place make it a preferable place for the tourists.